 Indeed!
 We love your blogs' tagline "A girl and her period going on adventures".
 Tell us why you started your blog.

 "As a female traveller and outdoor adventure lover, I always have so many unanswered questions when it comes to getting my period while camping or in various countries across the world.
 Will tampons be available?
 What’s the cost?
 What are the cultural reservations regarding menstruation?

 From these questions came the idea of this blog, to create a space for my ramblings, diary snippets, but also documenting my experiences travelling with my period, in the outdoors and the city.

 I am just one person though, with one lived experience, which is why I want to make this space collaborative, sharing other menstruators’ stories and thoughts, creating an honest and needed discussion."

 Where are you and your Ruby Cup heading to next and how can people follow your adventures?

 I want to focus on discovering Germany and Eastern Europe by train and bicycle so stay tuned for my slow travel adventures!
-Follow me on Instagram and my blog woodfromthewoods.com.
+Follow me on Instagram! "

 Make all of your travels this year (and the next 10 years) as hassle-free as possible.
-Get a Ruby Cup & Clean and have a convenient period no matter where you are.
+Get a Ruby Cup & Steriliser and have a convenient period no matter where you are.